bynalab/fit_track_pro/README.md

 ```bash
 flutter test
 ```
+This will execute unit, widget, and integration tests to verify app functionality.

+## Assumptions
+- Skipping a workout is the same as ending it

 ## Known Limitation
 - The app currently supports only portrait mode.
 - iOS notification might not work as expected on simulator
+- Currently no confirmation when user end workout

 ## Contributing